-Assessments are administered for incoming/new students to determine if they are eligible to receive ESOL services based on the Home Language Survey found on the registration form package.
-If a parent/guardian answers "yes" to any of the three questions on the Home Language Survey, the student is considered a potential ELL student.
-If a K-12 parent answers "yes" to ANY of the three questions on the Home Language Survey, then the student is assessed for aural/oral language proficiency in English within 20 school days from the date of registration.
+The ESOL identification assessments are administered for incoming/new students to Florida to determine if they are eligible to receive ESOL services based on the Home

+Language Survey found on the registration package.
+If a parent/guardian answers "YES" to any of the three questions on the Home Language Survey, the student is considered a potential ELL student.
+If a K-12 parent answers "YES" to ANY of the three questions on the Home Language Survey, then the student is assessed for aural/oral language proficiency in English within 20 school days from the date of registration.